Bestwood St. Albans

 Bestwood St. Albans is a former civil parish in the Gedling borough of Nottinghamshire, England.
 According to the 2001 census it had a population of 4,950.
 At the time of the 2011 census the population had increased to 5,259.
 The parish included the Bestwood Village and Bestwood Lodge areas, as well as Warren Hill, Warren Wood, Deer Park and 'The Gardens' on the northern outskirts of the Greater Nottingham conurbation, but not the area of Nottingham itself known as Bestwood.

-Bestwood St. Albans ceased to exist on 31 March 2018, after which date it was replaced by Bestwood Village parish and St Albans parish.
+History

+The parish was formed as Bestwood Park on 25 March 1878 from part of Lenton, on 28 September 1977 the parish was renamed to "Bestwood St. Albans".
+On 1 April 2018 the parish was abolished and split to form Bestwood Village and St Albans.